-This is to certify that has my permission to ride (student name) activity contest on (activity) (date) 20, at(location) • • bove named student, or have arranged for y choosing for this student.
-Rationale for student relea se: (must be sufficien ntly urgent to family needs to justify release). to and from all activity con USD 434 from all liability I agree to release Santa Fe all liability with reference ntests and departure for any adverse result.
-Trail USD 434 and it to the above stated tr its employees, sponsors and administration from This form must be on me with building riamin (Parent/Guardian Signature) Approved / Not Approved Date (Administrator Signature)
+This is to certify that has my permission to ride (student name) activity contest on (activity) (date) 20, at • • 1 , , bove named student, or have arranged for any choosing for this student.
+Rationale for student relea use: (must be sufficien ntly urgent to family needs to justify release). to and from all activity con USD 434 from all liability ntests and departure if for any adverse resu • I agree to release Santa Fe all liability with reference its employees, sponsors and administration from ransportation.
+This form must be on file with building Admin istration 24 hours prior to the day of the contest.
+(Parent/Guardian Signature) Approved / Not Approved Date (Administrator Signature)